tlfjar/rancher-projects/README.md

 ![Resources Menu](https://raw.githubusercontent.com/tlfjar/rancher-projects/master/Resources%20Page.png)

 What you need to know about this for the purposes of the above tutorial is that this is where you can find the original "Workloads" button.
+If anything else needs changing here, I will note it appropriately.
+It is obvious that a lot more power has been injected into Rancher, and it needs to be explored.
+I will try to document what I find as I do so.

+# TO DO

+This document is entirely too long, and I need to cut it into parts.
+I will be doing that in my spare time.
+I also need to give a better understanding of what I am doing in front of rancher at the moment, and how I am passing SSL and soforth.
+This is probably way beyond the scope of this tutorial, but I will try to put it in its own section.